tomerfiliba/plumbum/docs/remote.rst

     to explicitly import it (``from plumbum.machines.paramiko_machine import ParamikoMachine``) as paramiko is quite heavy.

-    Refer to :class:`the API docs <plumbum.paramiko_machine.ParamikoMachine>` for more details.
+    Refer to :class:`the API docs <plumbum.machines.paramiko_machine.ParamikoMachine>` for more details.

 The main advantage of using ``ParamikoMachine`` is that only a single, persistent SSH connection is created, over which commands execute.
 Moreover, paramiko has a built-in SFTP client, which is